Yanters/simple_chat/README.md

 ### Step 3: Write a short list of what else you would do if you had to make this a full feature

+- Character image generation (using AI, when models allow)

+- Memory & context for persistent character conversations

+- Voice input/output with speech-to-text and text-to-speech

+- Typing indicator before bot replies

+- Multi-character chats or roleplay scenarios

+- Custom themes for chat styling and vibe

+- Export chat as PDF or image

 ## What am i looking for?

 - can you quickly write high quality code